Diocese of Portland: 1950 to 2000

 In 1952, Pius XII appointed Feeney as coadjutor bishop of the diocese.
 When McCarthy died in 1955, Feeney automatically became the new bishop of Portland.

 Feeney opened new rectories, convents, schools, social centers, parish halls, and the diocesan chancery.
-In what he described as his greatest accomplishment, Feeney eliminated the diocesan debt burden dating back to the 1930s.
-In 1967,Peter Gerety from the Archdiocese of Hartford was appointed by Pope Paul VI as coadjutor bishop of Portland to assist Feeney.
+In what he described as his greatest accomplishment, Feeney eliminated the diocesan debt burden, which dated back to the 1930s.
+In 1967, Peter Gerety of Hartford was appointed by Pope Paul VI as coadjutor bishop of Portland to assist Feeney.
 When Feeney died in 1969, Gerety automatically succeeded him as bishop of Portland.

-As bishop, Gerety implemented the liturgical reforms of the Second Vatican Council by modernizing the Cathedral of the Immaculate Conception, through the removal of the high altar, cathedra, pulpit, and communion rail.
-He also provided housing for the elderly and expanded the diocesan Bureau of Human Relations.
-In 1970, Paul VI appointed Edward O'Leary as auxiliary bishop in Portland.
-When Gerety left Portland in 1974 to become archbishop of the Archdiocese of Newark, the pope appointed O'Leary as Gerety's replacement.
+As bishop, Gerety implemented the liturgical reforms of the Second Vatican Council of the early 1960s by modernizing the Cathedral of the Immaculate Conception, through the removal of the high altar, cathedra, pulpit, and communion rail.
+He also helped provide housing for the elderly and expanded the diocesan Bureau of Human Relations.
+In 1970, Paul VI appointed Edward O'Leary of Portland as auxiliary bishop in that diocese.
+When Gerety left Portland in 1974 to become archbishop of the Archdiocese of Newark, Pope John Paul II appointed O'Leary as Gerety's replacement.
+Auxiliary Bishop Joseph Gerry from Manchester was named by John Paul II to succeed O'Leary in 1988.

-During his tenure, O'Leary addressed the problem of an increasing Catholic population in the diocese with a decline in the number of priests.
-He encouraged the greater involvement of laity and women in church administration, and developed a system of parish councils.
-The diocese also joined the Maine Council of Churches during this time.
-Pope John Paul II in 1988 appointed Auxiliary Bishop Joseph Gerry from the Diocese of Manchester as the next bishop of Portland when O'Leary resigned that year.